weicong317/singapore-event-scrapper/README.md

-# singapore-event-scrapper
+# Singapore Event Scrapper

-Scrapes upcoming physical and online events in Singapore from https://www.eventbrite.sg, providing structured event data for further use or analysis.
+Scrapes upcoming physical and online events happening in Singapore within the next month from Eventbrite Singapore, and outputs structured event data for further use or analysis.